Seirdy/seirdy.one/content/meta/privacy.md

 By default, many networks and Internet service providers often alter requests by redirecting them or injecting content.
 I have prevented this behavior by using a secure TLS cipher suite.

+By default, most web browsers connect to a website over insecure HTTP when users don't specify don't specify a URL scheme; this is frequently exploited by hostile networks to inject content or re-direct traffic.
+I mitigate this to the extent I can by using a `Strict-Transport-Security` header, participating in HSTS-Preload lists, and adding an HTTPS DNS record for HTTP/2 and HTTP/3 DNS-based APLN.